pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Allocation pools exhausted in many areas
  - IPv6 fix: more addresses (forget everything else)

+# Current state of play

+ - Lots of hosting providers don't offer IPv6 at all
+ - Some offer it but limited use cases (e.g. no loadbalancers)
+ - Very few "big" providers offer IPv6 with the same features as IPv4

 # Lack of addresses "solutions"

  - Make the most of the addresses we do have